v-sonar/CSP451-Checkpoint1-Vishal-Sonar/README.md

 Test changes locally before committing.

-#License Information
+## License

-This project is licensed only for academic.
+This project is licensed for academic purpose.